 Sometimes you should make a separate page for advertising campaigns on the site.
 First, it allows you to better formulate your proposal on the page for people who are attracted though the advertising campaign.
 Secondly, it allows you to separate this audience from the rest audience of the site.
 Reports "Content popularity" and "Landing pages" allow you to compare the response to the proposals on different pages of the site and to optimize the text on the pages:

 "Bounce rate" means the percentage of visitors who immediately closed the site after viewing the page.
 The absolute value is very individual for different advertising campaigns and different sites, but if 9 out of 10 visitors closed the site immediately, it is a serious reason to think: either the audience is perfectly not yours, or you offer people something that completely differs from what they want to see.

 There are many techniques of analysis and a set of indicators in modern marketing.
-But once you learn to freely operate such indicators as total traffic, average number of pages viewed and the duration of a visit, understand how they are connected to each other on your website and are able to evaluate and compare the quality of audience attracted as a result of various promotional campaigns, such knowledge will be sufficient to significantly increase the efficiency of budgets and resources spent on a project.
+But once you learn to freely operate such indicators as total traffic, average number of pages viewed and the duration of a visit, understand how they are connected to each other on your website and are able to evaluate and compare the quality of audience attracted as a result of various promotional campaigns, such SharePoint statistics knowledge will be sufficient to significantly increase the efficiency of budgets and resources spent on a project.